gitMaverickHub/Resume/README.md

 # I want to adjust the link on my name on the homepage for phones to be white with a black hover unlike the other links that are black with a maroon hover.

-# UPDATE THE RESUME PNG LINKED TO MY NAME ON THE MAIN PAGE
+# UPDATE THE RESUME PNG LINKED TO MY NAME ON THE MAIN PAGE TO MY NEW RESUME.
+THE ONE I HAVE HAS A SMALL ERROR.
+IT LISTS JAVA TWICE.
+DO THIS WHEN I MAKE A COMPLETELTY UPDATED RESUME.